shanepm98/netgear_wgt624_reversing/README.md

 # TODO
 - make a header file for the vxworks compress functions
 - Fix the seg fault in the decompression program.
 I've identified the source of the crash as the BLK_IS_VALID() macro casting the 64-bit pointer to a 32-bit int.
-Need to figure out how to patch the code without breaking something else
+Need to figure out how to patch the code without breaking something else.
+Because the program is segfaulting, it's not decompressing the entire firmware image.
+See if I can just replace zcalloc with a wrapper for normal calloc()...